Andrew-Kole/photo-show/README.md

 # What's that?
-This app works with images and webcam
+This app downloads pictures from wikipedia and show them in screen